 - have a good command of English;

-- be an employee/team leader involved in changing production engineering methods /strategy and / or production control, or with experience in operations management;
+- be an employee/team leader involved in engineering methods or production/service strategy or production control or with experience in operations management

 - have knowledge and practice of production methods of excellence.

 - the professional & educational background of the candidate;

 - the strategy of the participant's company regarding WCM implementation.

 In order to ensure a high degree of personal attention, the number of participants in each programme is limited.

 Study block I: lectures, seminars & panel discussions, presented by experts from Japanese industry covering subjects such as: